mithumithursan/abc/README.md

 - ⚡ Fun fact: ...
 -->
 ![A cute kitten](http://placekitten.com/200/300?style=centerme)
-<div align="center">The derogatory term “scrub” means several different things.
+<div align="justify">The derogatory term “scrub” means several different things.
 One
 definition is someone (especially a game player) who is not good at something (especially a game).
 By this definition, we all start out as scrubs, and there is certainly no shame in that.
 I mean the term differently, though.
 A scrub is a player who is handicapped by self-imposed